 |

-Review: Challenge your ringers with this snazzy arrangement of Bill Hays' and Jay Johnson's tune.
-It includes lots of chromatics, lots of swing rhythms, and is lots of fun to work out.
+Review: Challenge your ringers with this snazzy arrangement of the tune by Bill Hays and Jay Johnson.
 This is a great showcase piece for that Christmas concert.

 |